digitalocean/sample-nodejs/README.md

 Alternatively, from your terminal while inside your top level application directory (e.g. sample-nodejs), run:

-	sail get logs --recent
+	sail logs --recent

 Or to see a live stream of your logs, run:

-	sail get logs
+	sail logs

 Then visit your live app in your browser to generate some log output (which you'll see in your terminal).
 Use ctrl-c to stop viewing your log stream in your terminal.

-To learn more about this command, run `sail get logs -h`
+To learn more about this command, run `sail logs -h`

 ## Making a Change #